Sons of Norway

 Visit Alaska’s oldest Sons of Norway lodge and learn how Norwegian heritage is kept alive there.

 Enjoy a selection of authentic Norwegian pastries, including lefse, skorpa, and almond puffs.

 Watch a dance presentation by Norwegian dancers wearing the Petersburg bunad (traditional dress).

 Pay respects to those lost at sea at the Bojer Wikan Fishermen’s Memorial Park next to the lodge.

 Restrooms are available and local cookbooks are available for sale.

 Alaska’s Norwegian haven

-Visit the oldest Sons of Norway Lodge in Alaska, known for the proud Norwegian heritage of its community.
+Visit the oldest Sons of Norway Lodge in Alaska, known for carrying on the proud Norwegian heritage of its community.
 Have a cup of coffee or tea in the hall, along with some homemade Norwegian pastries.
 Learn about the history of the town and watch a performance by Norwegian dancers.
 Next to the hall, visit the Bojer Wikan Fishermen’s Memorial Park, dedicated in 2000 as a memorial to those lost at sea.